ArkaDutta-Maker/Backend-JWT/README.md

 # IEEE-JU
 This is the backend API of the IEEE-JU Backend JWT Auth Task.
   This was used to authenicate users with JWT token in the frontend.
+## Hookup with Frontend
+To view the frontend application github visit [here](https://github.com/ArkaDutta-Maker/Frontend-Form).
+For the deployed website showcasing and integrating the JWT authenication visit [here](https://frontend-form-2vk3.onrender.com/)
 # Backend-JWT

 ## Description